braidchat/braid/docs/dev/how-to/developing-bots.md

 ## Receiving

 Bots are sent any messages in their group that begin with a forward-slash (`/`) and their name (e.g. `/giphybot`).
-The messages are sent as [MessagePack-encoded Transit][transit] via a `PUT` request to the webhook-url specificed for the bot.
+The messages are sent as [MessagePack-encoded Transit][transit] via a `PUT` request to the webhook-url specified for the bot.
 The `PUT` request to the bot includes a header `X-Braid-Signature` whose value is the HMAC-SHA256 of the request body, with the key being the bot token.
 The server ignores any response from the bot.